-Controlled document stored electronically by Midnight Code - Printed copies are uncontrolled Saturn Manual - v2.0 - Daphnis.odt
+Controlled document stored electronically by Midnight Code - Printed copies are uncontrolled Saturn Manual - v2.1 - Daphnis.odt

 Interestingly this approach to implementation highlights the lack of a truly distributed (active-active) metadata system within MooseFS.
-It needs to be noted that this system does exist, but only in the licensed / paid "Pro" edition.
+It needs to be noted that capability does exist, but only in the licensed / paid "Pro" edition (aka "Follower Master Servers"), which is beyond the scope of this solution.